storesafe/cordova-sqlite-storage/README.md

 ## Free support policy

 Free support is provided on a best-effort basis and is only available in public forums.
 Please follow the steps below to be sure you have done your best before requesting help.
-Use with Ionic and other Angular derivatives is no longer covered by free support.

 ## Professional support